How to Shade Your Windows for Summer

 Fixed horizontal shading devices, such as eaves and pergolas, are ideal for shading north-facing windows.
 If they are well designed, they can stop the high summer sun from hitting the glass, while still allowing the low-level winter sun to shine in and heat your home in winter.
 Some pergolas have louvers that can be adjusted to provide complete shading in summer, while still allowing the sun access in winter.

-Adjustable external shadings, such as blinds, awnings, roller shutters, and conventional shutters, are also suitable for shading north-facing windows in summer.
+Adjustable outdoor shades, such as blinds, awnings, roller shutters, and conventional shutters, are also suitable for shading north-facing windows in summer.
 The thicker and more opaque the material, the better the shading effect will be.
 The external shading should be adjustable to allow the sun in during the winter months and on cooler summer days.

 022 Awning Grey Min 1000X1000